DaRubyMiner360/FileEssentials/README.md

 ---

 ### Getting Started
-Add the following to your python file
+Add the following to your Python file
 ```python
 import FileEssentials
 ```